European Commission: A Catalyst for the Dairy Industry

 Significant Events

 The allocation of €2.56 million is part of a broader strategy aimed at addressing challenges such as climate change, market volatility, and evolving consumer demands.
 Previous investments have bolstered the dairy sector's infrastructure, research capabilities, and marketing approaches.
+Notably, the Commission's response to an outbreak near Berlin showcases its strategic regionalization approach to mitigate potential impacts.

 Future Plans